What Is Turnover Number

 Overall, turnover numbers are an important metric for businesses to measure the success of their operations.
 By understanding the different types of turnover numbers and their significance, businesses can gain valuable insights into their performance and make informed decisions about how to improve it.

-2. Improve Retention Strategies: By understanding the reasons behind employee turnover, you can develop more effective retention strategies.
-For example, if you find that employees are leaving due to lack of career development opportunities, you can create new programs to address this issue.
+Understanding why employees leave is like holding the key to the kingdom.
+Armed with this knowledge, you can develop more effective retention strategies.
+For example, if employees are jumping ship because they lack career development opportunities, you can create new programs to address this issue.

 Strategies for Reducing Your Turnover Number